kili-technology/automl/README.md

 ## Usage

 We made AutoML very simple to use.
-The main methods are:
+The following sections detail how to call the main methods.

 ### Train a model

-We train the model with just one line of code:
+We train the model with the following command line:

 ```bash
 python train.py \